 For any company that has more than a handful of employees, team-building training is always worth considering.

 Let’s face it.
 The ability of staff, team leaders, and managers to work together is always going to be vital for good communication.
 Good communication in itself leads to a:

 - a work environment with improved emotional intelligence levels

 The benefits of team building can certainly outweigh the time and financial costs of running a half-day or even a full-day team-building session.

 >> See the Free team Building activities you can use

 7. Specific Job Skills

-Without question there will be the need to provide very specific on the job training and this can vary greatly such as to provide:
+Without question, there will be the need to provide very specific on-the-job training and this can vary greatly such as providing:

 - computer skills including managing certain software such as payroll software